dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 distributed across genomes, however.
-Of the 318k genomes in GTDB rs207, 149k (47.1%) of the genomes contain a hash that perfectly identifies that genome; the remaining 52.9% of genomes cannot be unambiguously identified due to the presence of the hash.
+Of the 318k genomes in GTDB rs207, 149k (47.1%) of the genomes contain a hash that perfectly identifies that genome; the remaining 52.9% of genomes cannot be unambiguously identified due to the presence of any single hash.

 Inspection of these genomes using all k-mers confirms that, in general, a lack of discriminating hashes for FracMinHash=10,000 means that there are fewer than 10,000 distinguishing k-mers present in the genome (e.g. see
 [results for `s__Bosea`](https://github.com/ctb/2022-sourmash-sens-spec/issues/6)).
-That is, the FracMinHash results indicate a likely upper bound on the number of distinguishing k-mers
+That is, the FracMinHash results provide an approximate upper bound on the number of distinguishing k-mers

+Conclusion of this results section (to go into discussion): it is not easy to identify individual genomes based on k-mers alone, and doing so would/will require making distinctions between genomes based on very small fractions of k-mers.
 This has significant implications for sensitivity and specificity of k-mer based techniques.

-Conclusion of this results section (to go into discussion): it is not easy to identify individual genomes based on k-mers alone.

 ### Most species do have perfectly informative hashes.